|Date per lo scambio||Durata|

 attic 'guest' flat/studio at Letna Park / PRAGUE, Czech Republic

-It is a 37m2 attic 'guest flat' studio with a small terrace (nice view, with 2 chairs and table), which can accommodate up to 4-5 people (1 double-bed sofa and 2 single bed expandable chairs/beds + spare foldable mattress).
+Superbly located 37m2 quiet attic 'guest flat' studio with a small terrace (nice view, with 2 chairs and table), which can accommodate up to 4-5 people (1 double-bed sofa and 2 single beds / foldaway chairs + spare foldable mattress).

-Our guest flat is located on the top (5th) floor of the renovated building built 1920 (with elevator).
-Towels, bed sheets included.
-Furnished and kitchen equipped 'IKEA' style, fridge, kitchen utensils, fridge, kettle jug, WiFi connection, TV/stereo.
+Our guest flat is located on the top (5th) floor of the renovated building built in 1920 (with an elevator).
+Towels and bedsheets included.
+Furnished and kitchen-equipped 'IKEA' style, fridge, kitchen utensils, kettle jug, WiFi connection, TV/stereo, washing machine, dishwasher.

-The flat located downtown Prague in Kamenicka street No.6, Prague 7 on the hill overlooking Prague, next to ‚Letna‘ park leading to the Prague castle and Old Town.
+The flat is located in downtown Prague on Kamenicka street No.6, Prague 7 on the hill overlooking Prague, next to ‚Letna‘ park leading to Prague Castle and Old Town.
+Our neighborhood (Holešovice/Letná) was voted as one of the 10 coolest neighborhoods in Europe in 2020 by The Guardian.

-Good public transport (i.e. direct tram line from the main train station to Kamenicka stop - 12 min), pubs and restaurants around, pleasant walking distance to major old town 'attractions' i.e. Old Town Square is 15 min walking through the park and over the bridge.
+Good public transport (i.e. direct tram line from the main train station to Kamenicka stop - 12 min), shops, cafes, pubs & restaurants around, pleasant walking distance to major old town 'attractions' i.e. Old Town Square is 15 min walking through the park and over the bridge.

 La nostra famiglia